Juvenile xanthogranuloma (JXG)

 JXG is the most common of the non-Langerhans cell histiocytoses .
 The incidence is unknown.
 In a large tumor registry spanning 35 years, JXG accounted for 129 of 24,600 pediatric tumors (0.5 percent) .
 However, this figure may be an underestimate of the relative frequency of JXG since many cases are diagnosed on clinical grounds without histologic confirmation.
 In a survey of 122 dermatologists with an average of 12 years of practice, 2371 cases of JXG were reported (an average of less than two cases per dermatologist per year); only 7 cases had ocular involvement .

 JXG may be present at birth .
-The median ages of onset in two large case series were 5 months (range 0 to 244 months) and 1 year (range 0 to 20 years) [2,5].
+Between 40 and 70 percent of JXG arise in the first year of life .
+The median ages of onset in two large case series were 5 months (range 0 to 244 months) and 1 year (range 0 to 20 years) [2,6].
 The male to female ratio was about 1.4:1.

 - Weitzman S, Jaffe R. Uncommon histiocytic disorders: the non-Langerhans cell histiocytoses.
 Pediatr Blood Cancer 2005; 45:256.